startbin90/CSC301-AnonClass/deliverables/iteration-01.plan.md

  * Feel free (but not obligated) to specify some/all tasks as user stories.

  Goal:
+ * Each group member should get to know other members.

- * Come up a general idea of what kind of problem is our product solving.
+ * Come up an idea of what kind of problem is our product solving.
+What platform is it?
+What purpose does it serve, etc. The more specific our our idea is, the better plan we can make based on it.

+   (After some discussions, all team members agree to build a software that focuses on the problem that it is quite difficult for instructors to take attendance from students manually in a big lecture.
+We decided to build our software on the feature that can let students take attendance electronically.
+The specific approach is not yet discussed.
+Other features are still possible.)

  * Decide what software tools we are using to build our project.
- * Decide what are the specific features of our product and what approach we are going to take in order to implement them.
- *
+For example, which tools do we use to build the backend and which to use to build to frontend.

+ * Decide which features are we going to be the most focus on.
+What makes our product different	than any other similar products.

+ * Discuss how we can apply software design principles and OOP principles into the project.

+ * Know a bit more about design patterns.
+Think about which specific design patterns we can make use of and how to implement those.

+ * Give a proper name to the software.

+ Tasks:
+ * Each group member should give his own idea of this project.
+After discussion, we should be able to have an idea that everybody agrees with.

+ * Understand each other's background.
+Make sure coChoose software tools which most of the group members are familiar with, and they must be able to achieve our project.
+If this is not possible, we need to figure out what we need to learn.

+ * Make good use of all ideas during the brainstorming session.
+For example, if some ideas were voted down during discussion, we can still use them as some extra features.

+ * Each person should review software design patterns, principles and OOP principles.

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.
+ * record every meeting ever happened.
+Record the main breakthrough we make after the discussion.
+Also record the members who attends and who does not.
+This helps us keep track of who are the most involved and who are the least involved.

  * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
  * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)
  * Be concise, yet precise.